 We found 6 providers with an interest in gastrointestinal problems near Olympia, WA.

-Dr. Mary Len is a medical specialist in pediatric gastroenterology.
-She has a special interest in inflammatory bowel disease.
-She is affiliated with Seattle Children's.
-For her residency, Dr. Len trained at a hospital affiliated with the University of California, Los Angeles (UCLA).
-Dr. Len has received the distinction of Phi Beta Kappa.
+Dr. Mary Len's specialty is pediatric gastroenterology.
+Areas of expertise for Dr. Len include inflammatory bowel disease.
+Dr. Len is affiliated with Seattle Children's.
+Her medical residency was performed at a hospital affiliated with the University of California, Los Angeles (UCLA).
+She has received the distinction of Phi Beta Kappa.

 Relevant Interests: , inflammatory bowel disease

 Ms. Nancy Nelson practices gastroenterology (digestive system).
 Ms. Nelson's areas of expertise include inflammatory bowel disease, celiac disease, and chronic constipation.
 She is affiliated with Seattle Children's.

 Relevant Interests: , celiac disease, inflammatory bowel disease, chronic constipation, acid reflux (GERD)

 All Interests: Celiac Disease, Pelvic Problems, Inflammatory Bowel Disease, Chronic Constipation, Reconstructive ...
 (Read more)

 Dr. Arthur Molina specializes in adult hematology, adult oncology, and medical oncology.
 He accepts Medicare insurance.
 After completing medical school at Baylor College of Medicine, he performed his residency at a hospital affiliated with the University of Texas Health Science Center at San Antonio.
 Awards and/or distinctions Dr. Molina has received include Harvard Medical School Physician Executive Leadership; Expert Reviewer: Blood, American Journal of Medicine; and Fellow of the Richard Karn Foundation Fred Hutchinson Cancer Research Center.
 Dr. Molina speaks Spanish.